Rotogravure: History and development

 In the 19th century, a number of developments in photography allowed the production of photo-mechanical printing plates.
 Henry Fox Talbot mentions in 1852 the use of a textile in the photographic process to create half-tones in the printing plate.
 A French patent in 1860 describes a reel-fed gravure press.
-A collaboration between Karel Klič and Samuel Fawcett, in Lancaster resulted in the founding of the Rembrandt Intaglio Printing Company in 1895, which company produced art prints.
+A collaboration between Karel Klič and Samuel Fawcett in 1895 in Lancaster resulted in the founding of the Rembrandt Intaglio Printing Company, which produced art prints.
 In 1906 they marketed the first multi-colour gravure print.

 In 1912 Messrs Bruckman in Munich produced proofs for Bavarian postage stamps which went into production in 1914.
 Also in 1912 newspaper supplements printed by reel-fed gravure were on sale in London and Berlin (The Illustrated London News and Der Weltspiegel).

-Irving Berlin's song "Easter Parade" specifically refers to this type of supplements in the lines "the photographers will snap us, and you'll find that you're in the rotogravure."
-And the song "Hooray for Hollywood" contains the line "…armed with photos from local rotos" referring to young actresses hoping to make it in the movie industry.
+Irving Berlin's song "Easter Parade" specifically refers to this type of supplement in the lines "the photographers will snap us, and you'll find that you're in the rotogravure".
+And the song "Hooray for Hollywood" contains the line "... armed with photos from local rotos" referring to young actresses hoping to make it in the movie industry.
 In 1976, ex-Beatle Ringo Starr released an album titled Ringo's Rotogravure.

 Gravure is one of several printing techniques being actively used in the field of printed electronics.